GrubbyPlutos/FEC-suggestion/README.md

 Add a new restaurant
   - route: POST /restaurants
   - input: obj with restaurant info in above structure
   - output: none

-Add/Update suggestions to/of a restaurant
-  - route: PUT /restaurants/:id/suggestions
-  - input: path param 'id' and id(s) of suggestion(s)
-  - output: none

 Update restaurant info